 A common street name.
 Cheap is derived from ceap, an old word meaning to trade.
 The common place name Chipping is derived from Ceaping meaning market.
 Cheapside is derived from Ceapside or marketplace.

-These were founded at the end of the 17th century and during the 18th century for the Society for Promoting Christian Knowledge.
+These were founded at the end of the 17th century and during the 18th century by the Society for Promoting Christian Knowledge.
 They were sometimes called blue coat schools because of their uniforms.

-This was a piece of armor to protect the front of a horse head.
+This was a piece of armor to protect the front of a horse’s head.

 They first appeared in the 12th century.
 However, in the Middle Ages, they were rare and expensive.
 Chimneys became more common in the 16th century and by the late 17th century they were near-universal.

 This is a disease that causes vomiting and diarrhea.
 In about 50% of cases, it caused death.
 There were outbreaks in England in 1831-32, 1848-49, 1853, and 1866.

 25 December was fixed as the birthday of Jesus in the 4th century.
 When the Saxons were converted to Christianity in the 7th century they began to celebrate Christmas.
 However, until the 19th century, Christmas was only one of a number of festivals celebrated throughout the year.

 From the 11th century to the early 16th century five (French cinque) ports supplied the king with ships in times of war in return for certain privileges.
 They were Hastings, Romney, Dover, Hythe, and Sandwich.
 (Later Rye and Winchelsea were added).
 By the early 16th century, the custom was dying partly because some of the ports were silting up.